 The gist of Indian Constitution’s prerequisite for enforcing the Finance bill is as follows:

-Hence Finance Bill announced in February 2017 would be given accent in between May to July 2017 subsequent to the above procedure.
+Hence Finance Bill to be announced in February 2020 would be given accent by 31st March 2020 subsequent to the above procedure.

 Previous Year refers to the year in which Income is earned whereas Assessment Year refers to the year in which Tax is to be computed and paid on the aforesaid Income.

-As mentioned above for the income earned in a previous year the rates shall be the rates applicable on the first day of the Assessment year, and hence in accordance to Section 4 of the Income Tax Act, 1961 income earned in previous year 2016-17 shall be chargeable to tax at the rates as specified in the Finance Act 2016 as Finance Bill announced in February 2017 is not accented by the President of India up to the first day of
+As mentioned above for the income earned in a previous year the rates shall be the rates applicable on the first day of the Assessment year, and hence in accordance to Section 4 of the Income Tax Act, 1961 income earned in previous year 2019-20 shall be chargeable to tax at the rates as specified in the Finance Act 2019 and income earned in previous year 2020-21 shall be chargeable to tax at the rates as specified in the Finance Act 2020.